annk1995/neighborwatch/README.md

 ## About the Project

 **Neighbourhood Watch** project is a web application that is created using a Python backend and its purpose is to keep a user on the know regarding with activities going on in their neighbourhood.
-This project is created to demonstrate the proficiency in Python Language and Django Framework.
+This project is created to demonstrate the proficiency in Python Language and Django Framework

 <hr>